 Sin is a prominent theme in The Bible.
 It’s often used to represent the darkness in our life, and the role of sin is punctuated with the pinnacle of Jesus’s life: He dies for our sins.

-Sin is not mistakes we make, but the universal challenges and hardships we endure within the human condition.
-Sin happens upon us by circumstance we can’t control and by decisions, we fail to handle with proper care.
+I’ve come to recognize sin not as mistakes we make – but as the universal challenges and hardships we endure within the human condition.
+Sin happens upon us by circumstance we can’t control and by the decisions we fail to handle with proper care.

 FEAR & FORGIVENESS